Survey and Systematization of 3D Object Detection Models and Methods: Data Representation

 On the other hand, BEV data gets sparse in at distance, which makes it unfavorable for small objects \citep{xu_pointfusion:_2018,lang_pointpillars_2019}.
 Furthermore, the assumption that all objects lie on one mutual ground plane often turns out to be infeasible in reality, especially in indoor scenarios \citep{zhou_fvnet_2019}.
 Also the often coarse voxelization of BEV may remove fine granular information leading to inferior detection at small object sizes \citep{meyer_sensor_2019}.

-Exemplary models using BEV representation can be found in the work from \citet{wang_fusing_2018}, \citet{beltran_birdnet:_2018}, \citet{liang_deep_2018}, \citet{yang_pixor_2018}, \citet{simon_complex-yolo_2019}, \citet{zeng_rt3d_2018}, \citet{li_one-stage_2019_hu}, \citet{ali_yolo3d_2019}, \citet{he_structure_2020}, \citet{zheng_cia-ssd_2020}, \citet{liang_rangercnn_2020}, and \citet{wang_multi-view_2020}.
+Exemplary models using BEV representation can be found in the work from \citet{wang_fusing_2018}, \citet{beltran_birdnet:_2018}, \citet{liang_deep_2018}, \citet{yang_pixor_2018}, \citet{simon_complex-yolo_2019}, \citet{zeng_rt3d_2018}, \citet{li_one-stage_2019_hu}, \citet{ali_yolo3d_2019}, \citet{he_structure_2020}, \citet{liang_rangercnn_2020} and \citet{wang_multi-view_2020}.

-\paragraph{Multi View Representation} Often BEV and RV are not used as single data representation but as a multi view approach, meaning that RV and BEV but also images of monocular nature are combined to represent the spatial information of a point cloud.
+\paragraph{Multi-View Representation} Often BEV and RV are not used as single data representations but as a multi-view approach, meaning that RV and BEV but also monocular-based images are combined to represent the spatial information of a point cloud.

 \citet{chen_multi-view_2017} were the first to integrate this concept into a 3DOD pipeline, followed by many other models adapting to fuse 2D representations from different perspectives \cite[e.g.,][]{ku_joint_2018, li_one-stage_2019_hu, wang_multi-channel_2019, wang_multi-view_2020, liang_rangercnn_2020}.